ingresso-group/slate/source/includes/_availability.md

 GET https://api.ticketswitch.com/cgi-bin/json_availability.exe/{username}
 ```

-This call is used to return detail for one or more performances by their ID.
-It returns a list of [performance objects](#performance-object).
+This call is used to return availability for a performance.
+It returns a list of [availability objects](#availability-object).

 > **Example request**